jozef-moravcik/heating-controller/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Custom-41BDF5.svg)](https://github.com/hacs/integration)
 [![GitHub Release](https://img.shields.io/github/v/release/jozef-moravcik-homeassistant/heating-controller)](https://github.com/jozef-moravcik-homeassistant/heating-controller/releases)

-Home Assistant integration for controlling heating systems with heat pump, accumulation tanks (ACC) and domestic hot water (DHW).
+The heating controller is a Home Assistant integration for advanced control of the primary part of the heating system (control of heat sources and storage tanks) which is "heat source".
+In the scope of this controller is not the secondary part of the heating system (controller for floor heating, radiators, fan-coils, etc.)

 ## Features